COVID-19 Support & Guidance

 Guidance on coming to the centre.

-Our current advice, reminds you not to come to a court or tribunal if you’ve been in close contact with someone who has tested positive, and you’re not fully vaccinated.
+Our current advice is not to come to our office if you’ve been in close contact with someone who has tested positive and you’re not fully vaccinated.

 You should always check GOV.UK for the most up to date advice on coming to our building.